rseward/photoshare/tasks.md

 ## Pending Tasks

-- Modify the "TAG word cloud" such that only the top 30 tags are displayed.
-Make each tag in the cloud be a clickable link to the /ui/slideshow/{tag} URL.
+- Add a home icon using app/static/imgs/home-icon-cropped-392x392.png to the top left of the dashboard and slideshow pages.
+On the slideshow page push the delete button slightly to the right of the home icon.
+Scale the icon image to 50x50 pixels.
+The home icon should be a link to the /ui/dashboard url.

 ## Completed Tasks